baconjs/baconjs.github.io/content/tutorials/1_Registration_Form.md

 buttonEnabled = usernameEntered.combine(fullnameEntered, and)
 ```

-So I defined the Property by combining to props together, with the `and` function.
+So I defined the Property by combining the two props together, with the `and` function.
 The `combine` method works so that when either `usernameEntered` and `fullnameEntered`
 changes, the result Property will get a new value.
 The new value is constructed by applying
 the `and` function to the values of both props.
 Easy!
 And can be even easier: